ysde/grafana-backup-tool/README.md

 The aim of this tool is to:
 1. Easily backup and restore Grafana.
-2. Have versioned backups`(date and time in file name)` for restoring and saving to cloud storage providers like `Amazon S3` or `Azure Storage`.
+2. Have versioned backups`(date and time in file name)` for restoring and saving to cloud storage providers.
+Currently support
+   1. `Amazon S3`
+   2. `Azure Storage`
+   3. `GCP Cloud Storage` (Use service-account's credential file, [see here](https://cloud.google.com/storage/docs/reference/libraries#linux-or-macos))

 ## Supported components
 * Folder